babel/website/_posts/2017-08-09-babel-and-summer-of-code.md

 - docs.js
 ---

-For the first time, Babel is participating in *Summer of Code*!!
+For the first time, Babel is participating in *Summer of Code*!
-Although we forgot to make an announcement post earlier, here's our progress update 🙂!
+Although we forgot to make an announcement post earlier, here's our progress update 😊

 ## What is it?